 The truth is, impacts are already happening even if they don’t resemble the disasters depicted by Hollywood (looking at you The Day After Tomorrow).

-It’s not hard to see devastating events happening globally. .
-Meanwhile, Pacific islands are sinking and Arctic sea ice is disappearing.
+It’s not hard to see devastating events happening globally.
+Drought can lead to food shortages and in turn stoke conflict, creating refugees, large-scale health crises, and national security concerns.
+Meanwhile, Pacific islands are sinking, and Arctic sea ice is disappearing.

 But here in the United States, we have human stories that go beyond the made-for-cable-news storms of growing intensity.
 The story we tell has to illustrate the human impact confronted by cities, states, and businesses across the country.